KPourgourides/UAVTrafficPy/paper/paper.md

 # Summary

 This paper presents UAVTrafficPy, an open-source Python package for scientific analysis and visualization of UAV-based traffic data.
-This tool enables users to extract important information and make insightful visualizations regarding UAV-based traffic datasets, with a primary focus on urban environments, such as arterials and intersections.
+This tool enables users to extract important information and make insightful visualizations regarding UAV-based traffic datasets, with a primary focus on urban environments, such as arterial roads and signalized intersections.
 UAVTrafficPy was developed within the ERC project "URANUS" to support researchers and students in UAV-driven transportation research, by offering a ready-to-use framework for data analysis and visualization.

 # Statement of need